jecki/DHParser/documentation_src/manuals/transform.rst

 These transformations change und usually simplify the structure of the tree but do not touch the string-content of the node-tree.
-When speaking of the "node" a transformation function operates on in the following, we always mean the last node in the trail that is passed to the transformation function as argument.
+When speaking of the "node" a transformation function operates on in the following, we always mean the last node in the path that is passed to the transformation function as argument.

 * :py:func:`~transform.replace_by_single_child`: Replaces a node with its single child, in case it has exactly one chile.
-Thus, ``(a (b "x"))`` becomes ``(b "x")``, if the function is called on node "a", e.g. the trail ending with "a".
+Thus, ``(a (b "x"))`` becomes ``(b "x")``, if the function is called on node "a", e.g. the path ending with "a".

 * :py:func:`~transform.replace_by_children`: Replaces a node by all of its children, if possible, e.g. ``(root (a (b "x") (c "y")))`` ->